baristikir/needwork-frontend-dev/README.md

 ## [![result video](http://img.youtube.com/vi/3a6k4FT5BSg/0.jpg)](http://www.youtube.com/watch?v=3a6k4FT5BSg "See Result Here :-)")

+Click on Image for linking directly to the video or copy this link : http://www.youtube.com/watch?v=3a6k4FT5BSg

 ## Day 01 - 14
 The development in these 14 days was about getting started and familiar with SwiftUI.
 I have never used SwiftUI ever before and was just learning by doing.
 Through my programming language I can tell that I came really quickly into SwiftUI and understood the most things very fast.
 I was building on top my programming experiences from C#.
 As a C# enthusiast it felt quite easy to get in SwiftUI.
 - Request sending and Response retreiving between Client(SwiftUI) and Server(ASP.NET Core) is done.